AlibabaCloudDocs/config/intl.en-US/Cloud Config for Enterprise/Resource events/Event types/Resource snapshot delivery events.md

 # Resource snapshot delivery events

-When a resource snapshot is delivered to a specified Object Storage Service \(OSS\) bucket, Cloud Config for Enterprise sends a notification to you by using Message Service \(MNS\).
-This topic describes the parameters and sample code in successful and failed delivery of resource snapshot delivery events.
+When a resource snapshot is delivered to a specified Object Storage Service \(OSS\) bucket, Cloud Config for Enterprise sends a resource snapshot delivery event to a specified topic of Message Service \(MNS\).
+Then, MNS sends a notification to you based on the push method of the topic.
+This topic describes the parameters and sample code in successful and failed sending of resource snapshot delivery events to MNS.

-## Successful delivery of resource snapshot delivery events
+## Successful sending of resource snapshot delivery events to MNS

-The following table describes the parameters in successful delivery of resource snapshot delivery events.
+The following table describes the parameters.

 |Parameter|Description|
 |---------|-----------|